List of 20th-century films considered the worst: Hobgoblins (1988)

 Hobgoblins, by Rick Sloane, is widely considered a low-budget knock-off that capitalizes on the popularity of the 1984 film Gremlins.
 It gained popularity in 1998 after being featured on an episode of Mystery Science Theater 3000.
 MST3K writer Paul Chaplin later commented on Hobgoblins, saying, "Oh, man.
 You have no idea the torture it was to watch this movie several times in the space of a week.
 It shoots right to the top of the list of the worst movies we've ever done."
 Specific points of the film that were lampooned were the extreme misogyny and atrocious treatment of women; the film's technical incompetence and repetitive scenes; its asinine, poorly conceived plot; its dreadful acting; and its ugly look and gratuitous vulgarity, particularly in regards to its characters and subject matter.
 David Cornelius of DVD Talk stated, "There's not one aspect of this movie that isn't the Worst Thing Ever."
-The Standards Bad Horror Club noted its status as one of the worst films of all time, commenting: "it’s so preposterously badly made, terribly acted and ineptly constructed that it makes for some of the most fun you can ever have watching a movie."
+The Standards Bad Horror Club noted its status as one of the worst films of all time, commenting: "it's so preposterously badly made, terribly acted and ineptly constructed that it makes for some of the most fun you can ever have watching a movie."

 Sloane has embraced Hobgoblins status as one of the worst films of all time, stating that he fears that it will be forgotten if it is removed from IMDb's user-generated bottom 100 list.
 After seeing the MST3K episode himself, Sloane was inspired to direct a sequel, which was released in 2009.
-In addition to IMDb, it has been featured on lists from Flavorwire and Total Film.
+In addition to IMDb, it has been featured on lists from Flavorwire and Total Film, and ComicBook.com placed it at the top of their list of "Terrible Movies That Are So Bad They're A Must-Watch".